stevewarsa/Knowledgebase/README.md

 	`git branch ibmsw-problem q2oNAJboss-Q2O_NA_JBOSS_DEV_Deploy-138`
 	3. Then checkout that new branch:
 	`git checkout ibmsw-problem`
+19. To show information about the remote associated with your local branch:
+	`git remote show origin`

 ## SQL Statements
 ### Example of create table with PK, FK, Trigger and Grants